This is another rare and charming organ representing our second facsimile English HW organ dating from before the 1800's.

 The photos below show the real instrument and church together with the fully functional Hauptwerk instrument.
 The graphics and ODF have been developed by Stephen and Olivia Nagioff.

 The harmonium or its American equivalent - the reed organ, is a much maligned instrument being likened to a giant accordion in some circles or a heap of worthless junk in others.
 When played by a master and used to play music directly composed for it, the harmonium is a truly fascinating instrument of great complexity and equal art in its construction to the pipe organ.
 The main problem with the harmonium per se is that apart from the intriguing instruments currently produced for Indian music, it tends to be a relic of the past.
-Because it has always been deemed as an inferior instrument to the pipe organ or indeed electronic instruments, it has tended to languish within the realms of dusty antique shops and old ladies boudoirs (plus of course the odd out of the way church or chapel).
+Because it has always been deemed as an inferior instrument to the pipe organ or indeed electronic instruments, it has tended to languish within the realms of dusty antique shops and old lady's boudoirs (plus of course the odd out of the way church or chapel).

 Sadly, most harmoniums have never been touched since they were made.
 Restoration is not generally considered to be worth the effort and as anyone knows who has tried, cleaning out 100 years or so of dust and mouse droppings often results in a far worse result than not doing so.
 Often as not, the accumulated dirt is the only thing making the instrument playable in the first place.
 Corrosion of the brass reeds along with accumulated muck hardly helps matters.
 Even moving a harmonium from its nest will often as not result in it never being the same again.
+I have been fortunate (or possibly unfortunate) to have owned several harmoniums in my lifetime which have included an Alexandre, a two manual Estey and Mason and Hamlin.

 It was not our goal to reproduce a facsimile of a concert harmonium such as those made by Alexandre and Mustel complete with all of their various specialist features but merely to produce a playable and musically valid instrument that could be used in such works as the Rossini Messe etc. that would sound authentic and be in tune.
 We have kept the specification to a bare minimum and resisted the temptation to expand the instrument into a two manual and pedal version (though this is fairly easily achieved by anyone who wishes to do so).